Last Updated on October 8, 2023 by Joanne Harper

 All hermit crabs start life as zoeae.
 Females carry eggs, which enter the ocean when ready to hatch.
 These eggs explode upon contact with water, and zoeae are born.
 These are tiny larvae floating with plankton.

-If a zoea survives for around 60 days, it’ll evolve into a megalopa.
+If a zoea survives for 60 days, it’ll evolve into a megalopa.
 This is a tiny aquatic specimen, and hermit crabs find their first shell at this stage.
 The megalopa life stage lasts around 30 days.

 If hermit crabs survive this long, they’ll bury themselves in sand and molt.
 Upon emergence, a molted megalopa is a juvenile that needs a cycle of shells to accommodate its growth and survive into adulthood.